Nerolidol

 Nerolidol, also known as peruviol and penetrol, is a naturally occurring sesquiterpene alcohol.
 A colorless liquid, it is found in the essential oils of many types of plants and flowers.
 There are four isomers of nerolidol', which differ in the geometry about the central double bond and configuration of the hydroxyl-bearing carbon, but most applications use such a mixture.
 The aroma of nerolidol is woody and reminiscent of fresh bark.
 It is used as a flavoring agent and in perfumery as well as in non-cosmetic products such as detergents and cleansers.
+It has pronounced pharmacological properties: antimicrobial, antiparasitic, anti-inflammatory.
 Nerolidyl derivatives include nerolidyl diphosphate and the fragrance nerolidyl acetate.

 Synthesis and occurrence

 Nerolidol is produced commercially from geranylacetone, e.g., by the addition of vinyl Grignard reagent.
 It is used as a source of farnesol, vitamin E, and vitamin K1.

 Conversion of geranylacetone to nerolidol, which can be isomerized to farnesol.

 Significant sources of natural nerolidol is Cabreuva oil and the oil of Dalbergia parviflora.
 It is also present in neroli, ginger, jasmine, lavender, tea tree, Cannabis sativa, and lemon grass, and is a dominant scent compound in Brassavola nodosa.